Protect your data

 • How many people with my background have you placed in the last six months?

-• Can I ask some of your clients about their experience?
+• Can I ask some of your clients about their experiences?

 Share this article